Availity/metalsmith-mock/README.md

 data-mock="mock:identityKey"
 ```

-**metalsmith-mock** now only allows for the dynamic creation of mock data but also the reuse of the mock data identities throughout html templates.
+**metalsmith-mock** not only allows for the dynamic creation of mock data but also the reuse of the mock data identities throughout html templates.

-When **metelsmith-mock** first encounters a `data-mock` attribute, it checks to see if that mock identity key has been previously defined, and if so, uses that mock identify throughout all metalsmith templates.
+When **metalsmith-mock** first encounters a `data-mock` attribute, it checks to see if that mock identity key has been previously defined and if so, uses that mock identify throughout all metalsmith templates.

-If the mock identify key hasn't been previously defined, a new identify is created and cached in `metal.metadata().mocks[identityKey` object.
+If the mock identify key hasn't been previously defined, a new identify is created and cached in `metal.metadata().mocks[identityKey]` object.

 ## Mock Options